basho-labs/little_riak_book/en/04-operators.md

 2. Get Riak from a package manager (ala apt-get or Homebrew), or build from source (the results end up under `rel/riak`, with the binaries under `bin`).
 3. Run `riak start`

 Install Riak on four or five nodes---five being the recommended safe minimum for production.
+Fewer nodes are OK during software development and testing.

 <h3>Command Line</h3>

 Most Riak operations can be performed though the command line.
-We'll concern ourselves with two: `riak` and `riak-admin`.
+We'll concern ourselves with two commands: `riak` and `riak-admin`.

 <h4>riak</h4>